-The Foundation Course is particularly relevant if you are considering whether actor training at degree level will suit you, but is also invaluable if you are considering a career that demands communication and presentation skills at the highest level.
+Are you considering whether actor training at degree level will suit you?
+This course is invaluable for students who want to gain an insight into life at a conservatoire drama school or if you are considering a career that demands communication and presentation skills at the highest level.

 The curriculum offers skills classes in: